rijalsankalp/quant-social-science/README.md

-# PSC 4375: Quantative Social Science
+# PSC 4375: Quantitative Social Science

 ## Prof. Ryan Weldzius

-The repository for the Hugo/Blogdown site for the course PSC 4375: Quantative Social Science.
+The repository for the Hugo/Blogdown site for the course PSC 4375: Quantitative Social Science.
 Prof. Weldzius is teaching this course at Villanova University in Fal 2025.

 The architecture, and framework of this site were borrowed and appropriated from [Matthew Blackwell](https://mattblackwell.org/).
 His course on Data Analysis and Politics can be found here: [https://gov51.mattblackwell.org/]().